CdC-SI/ZAS-EAK-CopilotGPT/doc/guidelines/opensource.rst

 Close issues
 ============

-An issue is closed after the related changes are merged and the problem has been solved.
+Issues should be closed after the related changes are merged and the problem has been solved.

 * Use the GitHub interface to close the issue, often automatically linked by mentioning in the PR (e.g., "fixes #123").